 ProRail uses a possibility offered in the TAF/TAP TSI, namely the PreAccepted Offer, when processing ad hoc requests.
 This means in practice that the train path offer is automatically valid without subsequent approval by the titleholder.
-103 If the titleholder disagrees with the offer, this must be reported to the One-Stop-Shop within five working days via the email address OSS@prorail.nl.
+If the titleholder disagrees with the offer, this must be reported to the One-Stop-Shop within five working days via the email address OSS@prorail.nl.

 In the ad hoc phase, the first come first served principle applies, whereby the timing of the request is leading.
 Requests that can be accommodated without conflict within the already allocated capacity will be allocated by ProRail.
 Requests that cannot be accommodated within the already allocated capacity without conflict can only be accepted if holders of already allocated capacity allow changes so that a new request can be accommodated without conflict.
 ProRail may be asked to mediate in conflicts but has no means of enforcing the changes required to enforce any required changes.
 It may arise that capacity rights that have been allocated to two titleholders prove to be conflicting due to circumstances (e.g. due to changes in the railway infrastructure and TCRs).
-In that case, the capacity is reallocated under the management of ProRail, according to the priority rules of the VAB process.
-104 For further details of the PreVAB and VAB process, see section 4.8.2 Alterations to allocated train paths by the infrastructure manager.
+In that case, capacity will be reallocated under management of ProRail in the VAB process.
+109 For further details of the PreVAB and VAB process, see section 4.8.2 Alterations to allocated train paths by the infrastructure manager.